wptinysolution/media-library-tools/README.txt

 14. CSV Import
 15. Media Table Settings
 16. Ai Settings
+17. Compress Images Settings

 ---

 == Changelog ==
+= 2.3.0 (Sep XX, 2026)=
+* Feature: Compress Images — compress JPEG, PNG, and WebP images from the Media Table.
+Pro adds unlimited compression, original backups and restore, generated image sizes, custom quality, and automatic compression on upload.
+* Fix: The page number in the URL could disagree with the page shown in the table.

 = 2.2.15 (Aug XX, 2026)=
 * Feature: Media can now be assigned to Groups.
 Previously Groups could be created and filtered by, but there was no way to assign media to them.
 * Feature: Assign Groups to many items at once from Bulk Actions > Bulk Edit.